joro75/TracMediaWikiSignature/README.md

 With all these variants also a separating `--` prefix will automatically be included.

-During the editing, and in the preview of the Trac Wiki page, the tildes of the signature and the Username and date-time stamp will not be visible.
+During the editing, and in the preview of the Trac Wiki page, the tildes of the signature and the username and date-time stamp will not be visible.
 The replaced signature is only visible when the Trac Wiki page is succesfully saved and shown.

 The actual showing of the signature is handled by the `[[Signature(...)]]` macro, to be able to show a pretty formatted username and timestamp.